Concorde: Slender deltas

-Soon after, Johanna Weber and Dietrich Küchemann at the RAE published a series of reports on a new wing planform, known in the UK as the "slender delta" concept.
-The team, including Eric Maskell whose report "Flow Separation in Three Dimensions" contributed to an understanding of the physical nature of separated flow, worked with the fact that delta wings can produce strong vortices on their upper surfaces at high angles of attack.
-The vortex will lower the air pressure and cause lift to be greatly increased.
-This effect had been noticed earlier, notably by Chuck Yeager in the Convair XF-92, but its qualities had not been fully appreciated.
-Weber suggested that this was no mere curiosity, and the effect could be used deliberately to improve low speed performance.
+Soon after, Johanna Weber and Dietrich Küchemann at the RAE published a series of reports on a new wing planform, known in the UK as the "slender delta".
+The team, including Eric Maskell whose report "Flow Separation in Three Dimensions" contributed to an understanding of separated flow, worked with the fact that delta wings can produce strong vortices on their upper surfaces at high angles of attack.
+The vortex will lower the air pressure and cause lift.
+This had been noticed by Chuck Yeager in the Convair XF-92, but its qualities had not been fully appreciated.
+Weber suggested that the effect could be used to improve low-speed performance.

-Küchemann's and Weber's papers changed the entire nature of supersonic design almost overnight.
-Although the delta had already been used on aircraft prior to this point, these designs used planforms that were not much different from a swept wing of the same span.
+Küchemann and Weber's papers changed the entire nature of supersonic design.
+The delta had already been used on aircraft, but these designs used planforms that were not much different from a swept wing of the same span.
 Weber noted that the lift from the vortex was increased by the length of the wing it had to operate over, which suggested that the effect would be maximised by extending the wing along the fuselage as far as possible.
-Such a layout would still have good supersonic performance inherent to the short span, while also offering reasonable take-off and landing speeds using vortex generation.
-The only downside to such a design is that the aircraft would have to take off and land very "nose high" to generate the required vortex lift, which led to questions about the low speed handling qualities of such a design.
-It would also need to have long landing gear to produce the required angle of attack while still on the runway.
+Such a layout would still have good supersonic performance, but also have reasonable take-off and landing speeds using vortex generation.
+The aircraft would have to take off and land very "nose high" to generate the required vortex lift, which led to questions about the low-speed handling qualities of such a design.

 Küchemann presented the idea at a meeting where Morgan was also present.
 Test pilot Eric Brown recalls Morgan's reaction to the presentation, saying that he immediately seized on it as the solution to the SST problem.
-Brown considers this moment as being the true birth of the Concorde project.
+Brown considers this moment as being the birth of the Concorde project.